fanweng/cpp-programming/UML/README.md

 # UML

-Unified Modeling Language (UML) is a standard language for specifying, visualizing, constructuing, and documenting the artifacts of software systems.
+Unified Modeling Language (UML) is a standard language for specifying, visualizing, constructing, and documenting the artifacts of software systems.

 Structural Modeling:
 * Class Diagram
 * Object Diagram
 * Deployment Diagram
-* Pacakge Diagram
+* Package Diagram
 * ...

 UML **Class Diagram** describes the attributes and operations/methods of a class and also the constraints imposed on the system.
 It is widely used in the modeling of object-oriented systems.